jamal-eldeen-wari/data-structures-and-algorithms401/README.md

 ## API:
 mergeList: It is used to merge two list as an input and return a new list with the values combined.

+# Stacks and Queue:
+Are linear data structures Stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle.
+Queue is a container of objects (a linear collection) that are inserted and removed according to the first-in first-out (FIFO) principle.

+## Challenge:
+Is to develop the stacks and queues from scratch.

+## Approach & Efficiency:
+The apporach i took today is iterative while building and the BigO notation is O(1)

+## API:
+### Stack:
+1. Push: Nodes or items that are put into the stack are pushed.
+2. Pop - Nodes or items that are removed from the stack are popped.
+3. Top - This is the top of the stack.
+4. Peek - When you peek you will view the value of the top Node in the stack.
+5. IsEmpty - returns true when stack is empty otherwise returns false.
+###Queue
+1. Enqueue - Nodes or items that are added to the queue.
+2. Dequeue - Nodes or items that are removed from the queue.
+If called when the queue is empty an exception will be raised.
+3. Front - This is the front/first Node of the queue.
+4. Rear - This is the rear/last Node of the queue.
+5. Peek - When you peek you will view the value of the front Node in the queue.
+If called when the queue is empty an exception will be raised.
+6. IsEmpty - returns true when queue is empty otherwise returns false.